-Noongar people have historically fished and hunted along the southern coastal region and it was not until the mid-19th century that the district was first settled by Europeans, at Cape Riche.
-Descendants of these settlers continue to farm at the Cape today.
+Noongar people have historically fished and hunted along the southern coastal region.
+It was not until the mid-19th century that the district was settled by Europeans at Cape Riche.
+Descendants of these settlers continue to farm at Cape Riche today.

 Edward John Eyre passed through this district when he was traversing the country from South Australia to Albany in 1841 and a cairn that marks his route can be seen at the junction of Sandalwood and Mettler’s Lake roads.